What an AI Receptionist Actually Does

 What it doesn't (and shouldn't) do

 Some things still need a human.
 A patient calling about a reaction to a treatment.
 A sensitive therapy intake where someone is in distress.
 A billing dispute that needs judgment.
-A price negotiation with a high-value prospect.
+A price negotiation with a high-value prospect — exactly the kind of conversation your in-house coordinators are there to close.

 A good AI receptionist knows its own edges and hands off cleanly when it hits them.
 The ones that try to fake their way through complex calls are the ones that give the category a bad reputation.